React in Markdown \[Compose MDX pages with React components]

 This works well for shared notices, diagrams, pricing cards, or any other UI that you want to reuse across multiple docs pages.

-## Use JavaScript Expressions Inline
+## Inline Expressions

 MDX also supports inline expressions for small dynamic values.